 In July, 2021 the Company established a new joint venture company MiningSky Container to provide container manufacturing in Canada and the United States.
-As at the date of this report, the Company is in the process of reaching agreements with business partners.
+The Company will make a capital investment of \$250,000 in exchange for 25% of the total common shares issued and outstanding.